Introduction to Bitstamp

 - Very rigorous KYC and verification process that can sometimes take days to complete.

-- Limited number of supported coins, fiat currencies, and deposit options for fiat currencies.
+- There are a limited number of supported coins, fiat currencies, and deposit options for fiat currencies.

 - No margin trading, derivatives, futures, or other crypto-related trading instruments.